kraken-tech/django-integrity/CONTRIBUTING.md

 ### Install PostgreSQL

-Ensure that PostgreSQL with minimum version 12 is installed and running on your local machine.
+Ensure that a supported version of PostgreSQL (see README) is installed and running on your local machine.

 ### Installing Python dependencies